It’s 10:30am. Cuenca is a bustle of activity.

 On the main square of Cuenca, you’ll find a few double-decker tour buses offering tours.
 I highly recommend taking one of these tours to orient yourself to the city!
 It’s a great way to cover a lot of territory, learn about the history and people, and access some great vantage points for pictures.
 Here are some other ideas:

 Gaia Sagrada: My Plant Medicine Journey Continues

 Cuenca is also the closest city to Gaia Sagrada, a plant medicine retreat centre tucked up and away in the nearby Andes mountains.
 After leaving Cuenca, I did a two week retreat there, and fell in love with the place.

-When I left Peru earlier this year, I also left behind any ideas I had of continuing to learn to work with plant medicine and facilitate ceremonies; but I was open to being led back to it if it was “meant to be”.
+When I left Peru earlier in 2016, I also left behind any ideas I had of continuing to learn to work with plant medicine and facilitate ceremonies; but I was open to being led back to it if it was “meant to be”.
 Serendipity led me to Gaia Sagrada in the form of a friend of mine who took a job there; perfect timing with my house-sitting gig.
 After a quick visit and private ceremony with the staff, I connected with the place and decided to attend a retreat as a participant.
 My “talents” were quickly recognized by the native shamans leading the ceremonies, and I was encouraged to sing and hold space for ceremony participants.
 I found the place to be incredibly nurturing for all involved, and I found the different way of holding ceremonies to be a great learning experience.